rmsuthar/ravindra/index.md

 ## Summary

-As a highly skilled UI developer and experienced leader and team management with over 17 years of experience.
+As a highly skilled UI developer and experienced leader and team management with over **17 years of experience**.
 I am a seasoned professional with a proven track record of success.
 With a deep understanding of UI development principles and methodologies, I possess a keen eye for detail and a passion for creating intuitive, user-friendly interfaces.

-In addition to my technical expertise, I also have extensive experience with agile development methodologies and am a certified Scrum Master.
+In addition to my technical expertise, I also have extensive experience with **agile development** methodologies and am a **certified Scrum Master**.
 I have led multiple agile development teams, facilitated daily stand-ups, sprint planning sessions, and retrospectives, and worked closely with product owners to prioritise and deliver features on time and within budget.

-As a leader, I have demonstrated my ability to inspire and motivate teams, foster a culture of collaboration and innovation, and drive projects to successful completion using agile methodologies.
+As a leader, I have demonstrated my **ability to inspire and motivate teams**, foster a culture of collaboration and innovation, and drive projects to successful completion using agile methodologies.
 I have a talent for identifying and developing top talent, and my ability to communicate clearly and effectively has been critical to my success as a Scrum Master.

 Throughout my career, I have honed my technical skills and stayed up to date with the latest advancements in UI development.
-I have experience with a wide range of technologies, including HTML, CSS, TypeScript, JavaScript, Angular, and React, and I have a proven ability to deliver high-quality projects on time and within budget using agile methodologies.
+I have experience with a wide range of technologies, including **HTML, CSS, TypeScript, JavaScript, Angular, and React**, and I have a proven ability to **deliver high-quality projects** on time and within budget using agile methodologies.

-I am a results-oriented professional who is dedicated to delivering excellence in all that I do.
+I am a **results-oriented professional** who is dedicated to delivering excellence in all that I do.
 With my expertise and experience in agile development and as a Scrum Master, I am confident that I would be an invaluable asset to any organisation, and I look forward to the opportunity to contribute my skills and experience to a new and exciting project.

 ## Technical Skills